 - An organisation’s bank account, select Myself and Business.
 Please continue reading this article.

 - Someone else’s bank account, select "Someone else will receive the funds".
 (We call this a beneficiary.)
 If you select a beneficiary, your part of the transfer process is complete.
-Please continue reading this article.
+For information about how to add a beneficiary to your fundraiser, please continue reading this article.

 2. Add personal and bank information